-If you didn't read the overview section yet, please do so before reading the following.
-We will walk you though point-tracking the street-car shot as illustrated in the overview section.
+If you didn't read the Overview section yet, please do so before reading the following.
+We will walk you through point tracking the streetcar shot as illustrated in the Overview section.

 Let's go ahead and add a point tracker on the layer:

-When reviewing the motion of the shot, we can see that the sides of the street car move in a perspective motion.
-Notice that the windows of the street car show not only reflections but also reveal the background behind them, so trying a track in these regions is highly likely to fail.
+When reviewing the motion of the shot, we can see that the sides of the streetcar move in a perspective motion.
+Notice that the streetcar windows not only show reflections but they also reveal the background behind them, so trying a track in these regions is highly likely to fail.

-Before adding a new marker, we will first set the New Marker Model setting to Perspective since all markers we want to track need to track a perspective motion.
+Before adding a new marker, we will first set the New Marker Model setting to Perspective since all of the markers we want to track need to track a perspective motion.

-Note that this can be changed on each marker afterwards by changing the Tracking Model parameter of the marker.
+Note that this can be changed on each marker afterwards by changing the marker's Tracking Model parameter.

-The Tracking Model of the marker indicates what type of motion it should try to track for this marker only.
-This is not the same as the Model Transform Type parameter, which we will go through in a section below.
+The marker's Tracking Model indicates what type of motion it should try to track for this marker only.
+This is not the same as the Model Transform Type parameter, which we will go through in the section below.

-Adding a marker can be done directly in the Viewer by activating the add mode on the left toolbar and clicking where desired in the image.
+Adding a marker can be done directly in the Viewer by activating the add mode on the left toolbar and clicking on the desired spot in the image.

-Note that the marker user interfaces allow you to control the following parameters of the marker:
+Note that the marker user interface allows you to control the following marker parameters:

 - The center (or tracked point) of the marker is the small cross in the middle of the marker

-- The inner rectangle with 4 corners represent the pattern window: this is what you want to track.
-Note that the 4 corners need-not be a rectangle: when tracking a perspective model, the 4 corners will move freely, like a CornerPin..
+- The inner rectangle with 4 corners represents the pattern window: this is what you want to track.
+Note that the 4 corners do not have to be a rectangle: when tracking a perspective model, the 4 corners will move freely, like a CornerPin..

-The marker also has an Offset parameter, which will go over later, but that can be moved in the viewer by dragging the center point while holding Ctrl.
+The marker also has an Offset parameter, which we will go over later, but that can be moved in the Viewer by dragging the center point while holding down ++ctrl++.

 The pattern keyframe will be the reference used for tracking the next frames (when tracking forward, otherwise previous frames when tracking backward), until the next pattern keyframe is encountered.
-You can remove as needed the pattern keyframes from the timeline or from the viewer's top toolbar.
+You can remove the pattern keyframes from the Timeline or from the top toolbar of the Viewer as needed.
 Note that you need at least one keyframe in order to track correctly.